 For people, mental stimulation can be similar.
 It’s sensory.
 We can experience the beauty of nature through sound, smell, sight, and touch.
 We hear the running of a stream, smell the scent of pine, see the colors of the sunset, and feel the crunching beneath our snowshoes.
 In all, these come together to provide mental health benefits by reducing stress and having fun!

 In addition to the mental health benefits above, there are physical health benefits.
 Snowshoeing is an active sport, and the depth of snow increases the workout.
 James says, “The physical exercise will also promote good lean body mass that we know will extend your dog’s healthy lifespan.”

 For people, snowshoeing with your pet can help us keep fit too.
 Pets help motivate us to get out there, despite the weather conditions.
 James says, “I always say dogs are our best personal trainers as we have a duty to take them out for exercise and play, something we need for ourselves but often goes by the wayside in lieu of other responsibilities.”

 Read More: Winter Athleticism Brings A Healthy Outlook

 Dogs also can bring people together.
-As James puts it, “Going snowshoeing with your dog will often lead to invitations for family or friends to go too, so it is a social time.
+As James puts it, “Going snowshoeing with your dog will often lead to invitations for family or friends to go, too, so it is a social time.
 You will likely meet other dog owners out on the trail.
-Social interaction is important for both us and our dogs.
-Your dog will be extra tired from the energy used so you’ll have a calm evening to relax”.
+Social interaction is important for both our dogs and us.
+Your dog will be extra tired from the energy used, so you’ll have a calm evening to relax”.

 However, each dog is different, and it’s essential to know preferred interaction levels too.
 If your dog (or you) doesn’t prefer interacting with others on the trail, snowshoeing with your dog still allows time for both of you to bond and have fun together.